 These recommendations are GO FAIR’s point of departure.

 The GO FAIR implementation approach

-The core of GO FAIR is a federation of existing topical networks of excellence that collectively commit to the FAIR principles in terms of standards, protocols, and best practices.
+The core of GO FAIR is a federation of existing topical networks of excellence (so-called “Implementation Networks“) that collectively commit to the FAIR principles in terms of standards, protocols, and best practices.
 Thus, GO FAIR follows the recommendation of the EOSC High Level Expert Group to ‘federate the gems’.

 The GO FAIR implementation approach is based on three interactive processes: building the technical infrastructure (GO BUILD) is complemented by a change programme involving relevant stakeholders (GO CHANGE) and training the data stewards capable of providing FAIR data services (GO TRAIN).